Everything You Need to Know About Dental Bone Grafting

-According to the dentist in Katy, 77449, this can lead to further issues such as pain in your mouth, not being able to speak properly, or chew adequately.
+Are you wondering what is a bone graft?
+Bone Grafting is a surgical procedure that is done to repair bone fractures or replacing bone loss.
+When a tooth is missing from the alveolar bones that support your roots, gums, and teeth, it gradually evaporates causing the facial features to shift and sag over the period of time.
+According to the dentist in Katy, 77449, this can lead to further issues such as pain in your mouth, not being able to speak properly or chew adequately.
 However, with the help of bone grafts, the lost bone can be built again.
-This will not only heighten your appearance by providing strength back into your jawbone, but also allow the dentist to place dental implant on the top of it.
+This will not only heighten your appearance by providing strength back into your jawbone but also allow the dentist to place dental implant on the top of it.
 The goal of bone grafting

-According to dentist near me, the procedure is done by using a piece of bone which is either taken from your own jawbone or an artificial bone is used as the base for your implant.
-Depending on the type of the dental implant you plan to receive, along with the condition of your jawbone, the recovery phase can take up to several months for the bone to grow enough to support the dental implant.
+According to a dentist near me, the procedure is done by using a piece of bone that is either taken from your own jawbone or an artificial bone is used as the base for your implant.
+Depending on the type of dental implant you plan to receive, along with the condition of your jawbone, the recovery phase can take up to several months for the bone to grow enough to support the dental implant.
 Once the jawbone heals, titanium, screw-like posts act as new implant’s root for fully functioning tooth support.
 The final step of dental bone grafting

 is to make molds of your teeth and jawbone.
 This will help in creating the final artificial tooth.

 According to Katy dental near Cinco Ranch, Mason Rd, bone grafting is a safe and common procedure.
-However, with any surgery, there comes common risks such as damage to surrounding teeth or blood vessels, nerve damage, and sinus problems.
+However, with any surgery, there come common risks such as damage to surrounding teeth or blood vessels, nerve damage, and sinus problems.
 You can also experience some swelling of the gums, brushing on the skin, and minor bleeding.
 The discomfort lasts only for a few days and can be managed with the help of anti-inflammatory medication such as ice therapy.